 Obviously, when kidney failure is acute and potentially reversible, kidney transplantation is not an option, at least at that junction.

 As I also mentioned before, this is more complex than this and the discussions and advice must be individualised to your particular medical situation, preferences and priorities.

-And although the content of article is a little grey – discussing some negative issues or contraindications for kidney transplantation – it is true that kidney transplantation is not the best option for everyone.
-Having said that, again, most patients are indeed suitable; and overall, kidney transplantation is a better option with greater benefits over dialysis.
+And although the content of the article is a little grey – discussing some negative issues or contraindications for kidney transplantation – it is true that kidney transplantation is not the best option for everyone.
+Having said that, again, most patients are indeed suitable; and overall, kidney transplantation is a better option with greater benefits than dialysis.
 So, if you have the chance and option, consider kidney transplantation as your first option over dialysis.
 Especially, if you are young or relatively young, fit, strong, active professionally, socially and or intellectually, a family to provide to or wanting to form a family, and if you have a strong wish to live for as long as and as better as possible.

-Please discuss with this in more detail with your own doctor or with me if you choose me as your doctor.
+Please discuss this in more detail with your own doctor or with me if you choose me as your doctor.

-In Francisco Kidney & Medical Centre, we provide our patients and their families with the rationale, pros and cons of all these therapies and issues is an individualised manner, and we weigh all the options for them; so they can take the best possible choice taking into account their condition, preferences and priorities in life.
+In Francisco Kidney & Medical Centre, we provide our patients and their families with the rationale, pros and cons of all these therapies and issues in an individualised manner, and we weigh all the options for them; so they can take the best possible choice taking into account their condition, preferences and priorities in life.
 Please contact us if you need our help.